 Where the South Begins

 The interstate grows most tempting in the long stretch (about 220 miles) between Ste.
 Genevieve and Memphis.
 Here, I-55 on the Missouri side of the river flattens out, seldom revealing the river.
 But travelers still hungry to trade convenience for experience have options.
 The official Great River Road route crosses to the Illinois side of the Mississippi and skirts the 280,000-acre Shawnee National Forest.
 But even if you choose the speedy route in Missouri, you'll notice things changing outside your window.
-This is the spot where Dixie emerges.
-During the Civil War, Missouri had more than a few Confederate leanings.
-And today, cotton bolls' puffy heads still pop up in Missouri's five southeastern counties—a reminder of the state's proximity to the South and its divided leanings during the Civil War.
+Cotton bolls' puffy heads pop up in Missouri's five southeastern counties—a reminder of the state's proximity to the South and its divided leanings during the Civil War.

 Even before summer's humid blanket drapes across Memphis, you feel the atmosphere in this city near the intersection of Missouri, Arkansas and Tennessee.
 Southern history has a way of surrounding you, prompting William Faulkner to write, "The past is never dead.
 It's not even past."
 History hangs heavily at sites like those commemorating Memphis' pivotal civil rights battles in the 1960s.
 At the former Lorraine Motel, where Dr. Martin Luther King Jr. was assassinated in 1968, the National Civil Rights Museum now tells the story.
 But the past also adds a welcome layer of soul here.
 Especially when the conversation turns to music and barbecue.

 About a mile east of the Mississippi and a mile from still-rowdy Beale Street, Sun Studio gave rise to Johnny Cash, Jerry Lee Lewis, Roy Orbison and a kid from Tupelo, Mississippi, who really shook things up.
-Today's tours offer the chance to hear session outtakes and touch the microphone Elvis used.
+Tours offer the chance to hear session outtakes and see the mic Elvis used.
 But most important, you simply get to stand Where It Happened.
-A few blocks west, you can get up close with other tools of the rockabilly (and rock 'n' roll) trade with a tour of the Gibson Guitar Factory.
-The manufacturing lines you see at work have turned out guitars used by some of America's most celebrated rockers.

 Inevitably, the time comes to pay your formal respects to the King of this scene, joining countless others who have made the pilgrimage to Graceland.
-Elvis' home is often considered the most recognized home in the United States (with the exception of the White House), and it draws about 600,000 visitors a year (second only to the White House on the list of most-visited American homes).
+Elvis' home is often considered the most recognized home in the United States (with the exception of the White House), and it draws about 600,000 visitors a year.
 They come to soak up the chrome, mirrors, shag carpeting, costumes and family photos.
 Outside in the Meditation Garden, they stand at the King's grave, often weeping the way they once did when Elvis knelt at the edge of the stage.

 Among Memphis' native art forms, music shares equal billing with ribs-dry-rubbed ribs, specifically.
-Some of the city's 100-plus joints are almost literally the barbecue of kings; British princes William and Harry joined a party at the famed Rendezvous house of 'cue a few years ago.
+Some of the city's 100-plus joints are almost literally the barbecue of kings; British princes William and Harry joined a party at the famed Rendezvous house of 'cue a number of years ago.
 But roadside stands on surrounding country roads provide endless opportunities to sample ribs just as royal.
-It may take some searching to find the best ones, and you'll have to be patient if the pitmaster is still about his methodical work when you arrive.
-But after a couple of days on the Great River Road, you should be dialed into Mississippi River time, where a little downtime just feels like part of a story that can't be rushed.
+It may take some searching to find the best ones, and you'll have to be patient if the pitmasters are still about their methodical work when you arrive.
+But after a couple of days on the Great River Road, you should be dialed into Mississippi River time, where a little lull just feels like part of an unfolding story that can't be rushed.

 Check out more stops on the Great River Road here.